 - 1 Tablespoon oil for browning the roast

 - 3 Tablespoons water

 - Preheat the pan, I used cast iron, add the oil and brown the roast over medium-high on all sides.
 Remove roast from skillet and place in the crock-pot.
 Place onions around the roast and sprinkle rosemary over the top.
 Pour the water in, then scatter the sea salt over the top of the roast.
 Turn crock-pot to high and cook for about 8-9 hours or until tender and falling apart.

 - When ready to serve place the roast on a serving platter and cover to keep warm.
-Transfer liquid and onions from the crock-pot to a pan on the stove.
+Transfer liquid from the crock-pot to a pan on the stove, straining out the onions.
 Bring to a boil then reduce liquid to a simmer.